Le tue preferenze per questa sessione sono state aggiornate. Per modificare definitivamente le impostazioni del tuo account, vai a Il mio account

 Pick hand creams that are thick but fast-absorbing so you can continue with your day.
 It’s important if you’re already experiencing dry hands to reach for a cream formulation instead of a lotion.
 Creams are formulated with more oils (which is what we’re trying to replace, after all), while lotions are formulated with more water.
 While lotions are fine for healthy skin, in skin that is already dry, lotions can potentially lead to more dryness when the water in them evaporates.

 Oils and butters act as occlusives (as do ingredients like petrolatum) that seal moisture in instead of allowing it to evaporate.
 At home, keep a pump bottle of hand cream right at the sink where you wash your hands, and keep a pocket-sized moisturizing cream with you when you’re out (which should be limited now, but many of us work jobs that still require us to show up)!
-If you are using a pocket-sized moisturizer, make sure to periodically wipe down the tube with a sanitizing wipe (just like our cell phones and other things we touch often)! - Pamper hands at night.
+If you are using a pocket-sized moisturizer, make sure to periodically wipe down the tube with a sanitizing wipe (just like our cell phones and other things we touch often)!

 If you’re already suffering from dry, cracked hands, take advantage of bedtime to really show them some TLC.
 After washing and patting dry, slather on a thick moisturizer (either a cream or even ointment formulation, which have the highest oil content).
 Follow up by covering with cotton gloves and sleeping with them on.
 Use the same pair nightly.
-Your hands will thank you after a few days! - Consider a humidifier for home.
+Your hands will thank you after a few days!

 A humidifier at home will add more moisture to the air and means less moisture will evaporate from your skin.
-These also can help with congestion and dried-up noses. - Protect hands when you can.
+These also can help with congestion and dried-up noses.

 If you can, wear gloves when washing dishes or cleaning around the house.
 The same for if you may be doing food work, like cutting citrus.
-This will prevent further irritation from other cleaning agents or acids that can worsen hand dermatitis. - Treat inflamed hands with hydrocortisone.
+This will prevent further irritation from other cleaning agents or acids that can worsen hand dermatitis.

 If you’ve developed itching and burning with dry skin, it’s time to add an over-the-counter hydrocortisone cream to the mix.
 After washing, apply this cream, followed by your thicker moisturizing cream.
 At night, apply the hydrocortisone after washing, then follow with a thick ointment and your cotton gloves.